Next Start

 Whether you’re buying a new car soon or are thinking about becoming a technician, you might be wondering, “what’s the difference between a gas and diesel engine or is diesel better than gas?"

 Both gas and diesel engines are internal combustion engines that convert chemical energy into mechanical energy.
-The mechanical energy moves pistons up and down inside cylinders, which creates a rotary motion that turns the wheels of a car forward.
+The mechanical energy moves pistons up and down inside cylinders, which is used to help create a rotary motion that turns the wheels of a car.

 Is Diesel Better Than Gas?